Wine Tasting Itinerary: Alexander, Dry Creek and Russian River Valleys in 3 Days

 Once on Dry Creek Road, you'll soon see road signs pointing you in so many directions, you may not know which way to look.
 At Mauritson Winery you can sample everything from Cabernet to Rose.
 Less than a mile away, the family-owned Dry Creek Vineyard offers a variety of tasting experiences, lovely picnic grounds, warm hospitality, and free Wi-Fi.

-A bit further up Dry Creek Road, don't miss the Dry Creek General Store.
-A grocery by day and old-school country tavern by night, the store sells fresh deli sandwiches and other goodies perfect for a vineyard picnic.
+A bit further up Dry Creek Road, don't miss the Dry Creek General Store, which sells fresh deli sandwiches and other goodies perfect for a vineyard picnic.

 As you continue North on Dry Creek Road, you'll pass dozens of wineries, all worth a stop.
 But if you're looking for something a little out of the ordinary, there are a few standouts.